danielrcollins1/OED-Expanded/gameplay.md

-**Errant Shots**: When making a ranged attack to hit any target in a crowd (or on a fumbled attack against a specific target in a crowd), the attack is resolved by d20+AC ≥ 20.
+**Errant Shots**: When making a ranged attack to hit any target in a crowd (or on a fumbled attack against a specific target in a crowd), the attack is resolved by d20 + AC >= 20.
 Range penalties are ignored.

 ### Death and Healing